-The purpose of the International Fellowship Grant is to promote the academic development of the awardee.
-This represents a significant investment by the Research Foundation.
-In return, International Fellowship recipients are expected to:
+The purpose of the CDA is to promote the academic development of the awardee.
+This represents a significant investment by the ASCRS Research Foundation.
+In return, CDA recipients are expected to:

-- Submit funded research to ASCRS annual meeting for its consideration of a poster presentation. - Submission of funded research to DC&R for consideration of publication is encouraged. - include a statement acknowledging that the work was funded by a International Fellowship Award through the Research Foundation of the American Society of Colon and Rectal Surgeons in all published manuscripts pertaining to work outlined in the proposal. - Provide a mid-term progress report six (6) months after initiation of the award. - Provide a final research report within sixty days of the end of the funding period.
+- Submit funded research to ASCRS annual meeting for presentation - Submit funded research to DC&R for consideration of publication (include a statement acknowledging that the work was funded by a Career Development Award through the Research Foundation of the American Society of Colon and Rectal Surgeons in all published manuscripts pertaining to work outlined in the proposal.) - Attend grant workshop sponsored by the Association for Academic Surgery (AAS) - Provide a progress report nine (9) months after initiation of the award.